Edward Cromwell Disbrowe

-Sir Edward Cromwell Disbrowe GCG (1790–1851) was a British politician and diplomat.
+Sir Edward Cromwell Disbrowe, (1790–1851) was a British politician and diplomat.

 Life and career

 Disbrowe was born at Walton Hall, Walton-on-Trent, South Derbyshire, the son of Colonel Edward Disbrowe, and his wife Lady Charlotte Hobart, fourth daughter of George Hobart, 3rd Earl of Buckinghamshire.
 He was a lineal descendant of John Desborough (or Disbrowe), a senior commander in the Parliamentary Army who was brother-in-law to Oliver Cromwell.
 His father was Vice-Chamberlain to Queen Charlotte, wife of King George III.

 Disbrowe was Member of Parliament (MP) for Windsor (1823–26), and later served in the British diplomatic corps in positions in Switzerland, Russia, Sweden and other postings.
 He was British Ambassador to the Netherlands from 1836 to 1851, where he died at the Hague.
 His body was returned to England on the ship HMS Lightning.
 He also served as a Deputy Lieutenant of the county of Derbyshire.